|

 the wood and supplies to make a guitar.
 Then he showed me how to do

-has acted for me as a “patron of the arts” by providing
+Dave has acted as a “patron of the arts” by

-me with the tools and materials to pursue this fascinating new endeavor.
+providing me with the tools and materials to pursue this fascinating

 To work on a daily basis with a craftsman of Dave’s caliber has